The registry is the clearinghouse for information about all adoptions that have taken place in Vermont since 1940.

 What about newly available health information?

-Adoptive parents, adoptees, or birth family members who become aware of health information that could seriously affect the health or reproductive decisions of another party should contact the registry.
+Adoptive parents, adopted persons, or biological/former family members who become aware of health information that could seriously affect the health or reproductive decisions of another party should contact the registry.
 We will attempt to notify the affected party; however, a certified statement from a physician is required.

 Is there a cost?